snapshot-labs/snapshot-strategies/src/validations/passport-gated/README.md

 ## Code Explanation

-The main function (validate()) first fetches the following paramaters:
+The main function (validate()) first fetches the following parameters:

 * `stamps` (required): a list of Stamps that a passport should own.
 * `operator` (required): (and/or) whether a Passport should own all or at least one of the required stamps.